- 1 Introduction

 A large proportion of individuals with diverticulosis remain asymptomatic and are only found incidentally, such as during routine colonoscopy or CT imaging.

-- A perforated diverticulum can present with signs of localised peritonism or generalised peritonitis
+A perforated diverticulum will present with signs of localised peritonism or generalised peritonitis

-*If a patient is taking corticosteroids or immunosuppressants, this can mask the symptoms of diverticulitis, even if perforated
+*If a patient is taking corticosteroids or immunosuppressants, this can mask the symptoms of diverticulitis, even if perforated; in patients with a redundant sigmoid colon, pain may often be in the right lower quadrant or suprapubic are

 Complications of Diverticular Disease

-Complications of diverticular disease develop in recurrent or chronic cases of the condition, such as:
+Complications of diverticular disease develop in severe, recurrent, or chronic cases of the condition, such as:

 - Pericolic abscess – often treated initially with antibiotics and bowel rest, before CT guided drainage or laparoscopic washout can be trialled as further management options